When Decisions Cannot Wait

 Safeguard Continuity System

-The Safeguard Continuity System is a protection-oriented decision discipline developed for environments where failure, disruption, or loss of continuity carries irreversible consequences.
+The Safeguard Continuity System is a protection-oriented decision framework designed for environments where failure, disruption, or loss of continuity carries irreversible consequences.

 It has been used to:

-• Support decisions where reversibility is limited and timing matters
+• Support decisions where reversibility is limited and timing is critical

 This system is distinct from Anvassi’s observational optics.
-It carries decision responsibility and is applied selectively, only where continuity is critical and conditions allow for disciplined use.
+It carries decision responsibility and is applied selectively, only where continuity is critical and disciplined execution is possible.

 Case study: When compliance theater becomes drug trafficking →